Henry Miller Shreve: Clearing the Great Raft, 1832–1839

-The subject was responsible for shortening the course of rivers by cutting channels through the river bends which had the unfortunate result of creating shallows at the entrances of the Atchafalaya, Red, and Ouachita rivers.
-Stephen Adolphus Caldwell.
+The subject was responsible for shortening the course of rivers by cutting channels through the river bends which had the unfortunate result of creating shallows at the entrances of the Atchafalaya, Red, and Ouachita rivers.Stephen Adolphus Caldwell.
 (1935).
 A Banking History of Louisiana.
 Baton Rouge : Louisiana State University Press. p.
 35.

-In 1841, Shreve was relieved of his superintendent's duties by U.S. President John Tyler.
-He then retired to his farm near St. Louis.

 Later life

 Shreve was twice married.
 There were three children from his first marriage to the former Mary M. Blair on February 28, 1811, and two children from his union with the former Lydia Rogers of Boston.
 Shreve spent his final years with his daughter Rebecca's family in St. Louis.
-He died in the home of his son-in-law, Walker Randolph Carter, and is buried in Bellefontaine Cemetery in St. Louis..
+He died in the home of his son-in-law, Walker Randolph Carter, and is buried in Bellefontaine Cemetery in St. Louis.